You might be wondering, can I really learn how to start a blog in five easy steps? The answer is yes! It’s really that simple.

 Reasons to go with a self-hosted platform:

-- Have the ability to monetize or have the option of monetizing your blog (i.e. make some money!!)
+With a hosted platform you have the ability to monetize your blog (i.e. make some money!!)

-I quickly made the painful realization that I was going to have to pay a web designer to move my site from Wix to Self-Hosted WordPress, or WordPress.org.
-Sigh.
+Unfortunately, I soon made the painful realization that I was going to have to pay a web designer to move my site from Wix to Self-Hosted WordPress, or WordPress.org.
+BIG sigh.

 Step Three: Choose a hosting provider